If you would prefer to listen to this page, click the play button

 You will often see wobble cushions or sensory cushions in classrooms at school.
-One example is the sensory wedge-shaped cushion called a Move n Sit cushion.
+One example is the sensory wedge-shaped cushion called a Move and Sit cushion (Move n Sit).
 Another is the circular version called a Disc-o-Sit.
-Both are movement cushions are designed to be filled with air and sat on.
-A wobble cushion for the classroom is often the first thing that the school’s special educational needs coordinator recommends for a child with special education needs or poor attention in class.
-Even if this might not be the most appropriate recommendation.
+Both are sensory cushions are designed to be filled with air and sat on.
+A wobble cushion for the classroom can be one of first things that is tried for a child with special education needs or poor attention in class.
+However, sometimes this might not be the most appropriate recommendation.
+And, sometimes the wobble cushions are being used incorrectly.

-In this post, I explain what these sensory cushions are designed for and share some tips on how to use a wobble cushion correctly.
+In this post, occupational therapist Kim Griffin explains what these sensory cushions are designed for and share some tips on how to use a wobble cushion correctly.

 What are wobble cushions or air-filled cushions designed for?